A non toxic air fryer is one of the best swaps you can make in your kitchen.

 Why It’s Great: The Wonder Oven checks all the boxes – completely PFAS-free, multi-functional, and beautifully designed.
 If you’re cooking for 1–2 people, the Standard size is perfect; for families, the Large has room to spare.
 It’s a top investment for healthy, efficient cooking at home.

-Best Glass Air Fryer: Fritaire 5‑in‑1 Glass Air Fryer
+Fritaire Glass Air Fryer

 If you want an air fryer that’s completely free of coatings, the Fritaire 5-Quart Glass Air Fryer is a fantastic choice.
 It uses a transparent glass bowl as the cooking chamber, so you can watch your food turn golden brown in real time.
 Better yet, all parts are confirmed non-toxic – no BPA, no Teflon, no PFAS at all.